ivi-dev/Fin-Help/README.md

 The application autmatically updates its conversion rate information on a daily basis and presents a user-editable table with all supported currencies so that currency names and rates can be edited manually at any time.

-# Run the app in evelopment mode
+# Run the app in development mode
 There are just a few things you need to do to run FinHelp in development mode:

 1. Make sure you have [Python](https://www.python.org/downloads/) and [Django](https://www.djangoproject.com/download/) installed.